 First Access to Research Results:

 The mission of the Coalition is to place all research results in the public domain and not to seek patent protection.
-However, Coalition participants have the substantial benefit of having access to the research results no less than one year prior to the results being made public.
+However, Coalition participants have the substantial benefit of having first access to the research prior to the results being made public.